barburevencu/codingLooksOpenCV/README.md

 # Project Name
 codingLooksOpenCV

-#
+# Requirements
-Barbu, could we add here what softwares/toolboxes should be installed for it to work?
+- Python 3.8 or above
-- Python ver ?
-(Would it make sense to recommend Anaconda distribution?)
+- OpenCV-python-headless 4.4 or above

-- opencv (Shall we add terminal installation instructions?)
+We recommend installing the Anaconda distribution via Homebrew following [these instructions](https://medium.com/ayuth/install-anaconda-on-macos-with-homebrew-c94437d63a37), then installing ```opencv by using pip install opencv-python-headless```.

 # Description
 A program for coding preferential looking studies for infancy research from video files (think manual offline eyetracker).